Questions and Answers About Iowa's Juvenile Justice System

 This is a court hearing to decide if the evidence supports allegations in the complaint and the petition.

 The county attorney represents the state and the child's attorney represents the child.

 Both attorneys present evidence to show their side of the case.

 The judge will decide if the minor committed the alleged juvenile act.
 If not, the case will be dismissed.
 If yes, the case will go on to disposition.

 This is the hearing where the court decides what kind of treatment or consequences are best for the child.

 The court can order probation.
 A minor on probation is under the supervision of a juvenile court officer.
-The child will have terms and conditions for probation which are specific to his or her case.
+The child will have terms and conditions for probation which are specific to their case.
 If the minor successfully completes probation, the case is closed.
 If not, the court can make a new disposition order.